derekjamescurtis/foss-lock/ReadMe.md

 The idea for this project originally came from [ActiveLock](http://www.activelocksoftware.com), which I had personally used in a small project a few years back.
-Unfortunately the code base is pretty messy, it hasn't been well-maintained for a few years.
-Originally, I just wanted to make some updates to the project.. but after looking through the code..
-I decided on doing a complete new system instead.
+It hasn't been updated, and the codebase is fairly messy..
+I originally planned on contributing some commits back to the project.. before eventually just deciding on building a fresh system with some of the basic ideas borrowed from that project, but a completely new code based.

+My biggest frusteration with their software was not with integration into my software, but really the very buggy license manager application, and the fact that the license manager was a Winforms app, and not something web-based.

 ## Table of Contents